Skip to main content

 Full of spectacular finds, secondhand shops and thrift stores have skyrocketed in popularity in recent years.
 People of all ages are flocking to these shops to buy all kinds of vintage goods that are stylish and sustainableto an extent.

 In Greater Boston, thrifting isn’t limited to just clothing.
 The area is full of antique stores, too.
-Here are five places to start your hunt.
+Here are some places to start your hunt.

 Cambridge Antique Market